Car Hire In Slovenia Hints, Tips & All You Need To Know

 The first two are your responsibility, while the Slovenia car rental agency should take care of the latter.

 In Slovenia, you’ll find the majority of rental cars are manual.
-You may find the odd automatic car out in the summer months, but you will need to pay more because they are so rare.
+You may find the odd automatic car, but you will need to pay more because they are so rare.

 You don’t need a 4×4 or any specific type of car in Slovenia; the mountains aren’t that steep, and you’ll find that the roads are in good condition throughout the country.
-However, don’t go for the smallest engine when choosing your hire car.
+However, don’t choose the smallest engine when choosing your hire car.

 Hiring a Car in Slovenia